 mount_hammer /dev/ad4s1d /mnt

-onto which we will install all remaining parts of DragonFlyBSD.
-It’s as easy as copying the files from the live-cd to the Hammer partition:
+Onto this partition we will install all remaining parts of DragonFlyBSD.
+It's as easy as copying the files from the live-cd to the HAMMER partition:

 cpdup -vvv /bin /mnt/bin cpdup -vvv /sbin /mnt/sbin cpdup -vvv /root /mnt/root cpdup -vvv /usr /mnt/usr cpdup -vvv /var /mnt/var cpdup -vvv /dev /mnt/dev cpdup -vvv /etc.hdd /mnt/etc cp /.cshrc /.profile /mnt mkdir /mnt/mnt /mnt/proc /mnt/tmp

 We further want later on to mount the boot partition into /bootdir, and use /boot as short-cut (symlink) to /bootdir/boot: